dsidavis/DSIWeb/README.md

 ```
 * Bootcamp
 * Job
-* Service
+* OfficeHours
 * Talk
 * Symposium
 * Workshop
 ```
 It is possible to add new tags.
 If you wish to have more than one tag for the article, you can specify them inside the markdown / html file but please use one of the above tags as the first tag.

 `{SLUG}` is just any appropriate description for the post, with a pascal case naming convention.

+Note that `Pelican` generates index pages for articles under each tag at `$SITEURL/tag/$TAGNAME.html`.

 ## Post Order
 The posts are ordered by their last modification date in reverse.